Love is Patient, Kind, And Is Not Jealous

-Notice that love suffers long.
+In the next few blogs, I want to go into detail as to the qualities of this agape treasure that’s within you.
+We’ll start here with love suffers long.
 Makrothumia is the Greek word for long and means long tempered.
 It is the willingness to restrain yourself for the sake of another –giving up your own rights and privileges.

 Long temperedness enables you to put up with those who do things that are potentially offensive and hurtful, and put up with it with a smile!
 Makrothumia is elsewhere in the New Testament translated patience!
 Every single day, we need patience with people!
 And the Father has placed makrothumia in our hearts to help us as we interact with those who lack the grace of kindness and social etiquette.

 Next we read that love is kind.
 The Greek word for kindness is chrestotes , which means a gentleness that is active, not passive.
 Kindness is when we show active interest in others and their affairs, when we actively seek the welfare of another.

 Kindness enables us to do things that bless, help and aid those who do not treat us well.
 Kindness helps us to do what Jesus said in Matthew 5:44: But I say to you, love your enemies, bless those who curse you, do good to those who hate you, and pray for those who spitefully use you and persecute you.

 In her book The Life of Faith, Mrs. C. Nuzum says of this kindness, Love works by being kind even under long, continued suffering – real, deep suffering brought upon us by someone else – Love will be very kind to that person.